MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/RemoteLauncherOptions.md

+---
+title: RemoteLauncherOptions class
+description: This class specifies the options used to launch the default app for URI on a remote device.
+keywords: microsoft, windows, project rome, android api reference
+---

 # RemoteLauncherOptions class
 This class specifies the options used to launch the default app for URI on a remote device.